rt-aha/use-query-sync-data/README.md

+As the alpha version, itt's not stable currently.

 ## use-query-sync-data

 A composition API that sync url query to data base on Vue3.

 To sync url query to your data.

 ## Installation